nhsconnect/gpconnect/index.md

 sidebar: home_sidebar
 permalink: index.html
 toc: false
-summary: A brief introduction to getting started with the GP Connect FHIR&reg; APIs.
+summary: A brief introduction to getting started with the GP Connect FHIR&reg; APIs
 ---

 {% include important.html content="This site is under active development by the GP Connect team and is intended to provide all the technical resources you need to successfully develop GP Connect Provider APIs or Consuming Applications.
 Some areas are being formulated and iterative updates to content will be added on a regular basis.
 Please see our github [releases page](https://github.com/nhsconnect/gpconnect/releases) for more info." %}